 If you are a disciple who has already obeyed the Lord in baptism, we pray that you will encourage others to do the same.

 Finally, if you are a disciple of Jesus, but have yet to be baptized, we pray you will apply what you’ve read here by beginning the process.
-Fill out the form linked below and we will be in touch soon about next steps.
+Please email us below and we will be in touch soon about next steps.

 Celebrate Baptism | Details

-However, we do not want to hold you back in your obedience to being baptized, so we always encourage you to explore baptism in your house church.
-If you choose to celebrate baptism on your own we would love for you to capture the moment on video or with pictures and email us your video or photos to email@example.com.
+We do not want to hold you back in your obedience to being baptized, so we always encourage you to explore baptism in your house church.
+If you choose to celebrate baptism on your own, we would love for you to capture the moment on video or with pictures and email us your video or photos to firstname.lastname@example.org.